 Santa Cruz Overnight Camp

 Choosing the right summer camp is a major decision, and we honor the trust you place in us.
-We are eager to assist in any way we can, so please don’t hesitate to let us know if there is anything we can to do to help.
+We are eager to speak with you so don’t hesitate to contact us.

 Don’t see your question?
 Speak with a Kennolyn Director!

-Can we buy insurance in case camp closes?
+Can we buy insurance in case camp is forced to close?

 Does my child need a friend to come with him/her to Kennolyn?